 The Sustainable Apparel Coalition (SAC) is an initiative of Walmart and Patagonia.
 In a joint letter in 2009, both companies invited CEOs of leading global companies to jointly develop an index that would measure the environmental impact of their products.
 This initiative led to the formation of SAC in 2010 and the first version of the Higg Index in 2011.
 Seat of the non-profit organization is located in San Francisco, USA.

-The name Higg is said to have been inspired by the search for the Higgs boson in particle physics, which is changing science and the understanding of our universe.
-Similarly, the Higg Index is all about the search for the part within value chain that will change sustainability.
+The name Higg is said to be inspired by the search for the Higgs particle from particle physics, which is changing the understanding of our universe and science.
+Accordingly, the Higg Index is about finding the part within the value chain that changes sustainability.

-The Higg Index is not a certificate or a label, but rather a self-assessment tool that clothing firms can apply internally to better and more quickly identify and improve environmental and social problems in their overall value chains.
-More information on the Higg Index can be found here.
+Thus, the Higg Index is not a certificate or label, but an important self-assessment tool that apparel companies can use internally to identify and improve environmental and social problems throughout their entire value chain.